AbTuray/for-git-practices/README.md

 # for-git-practices
 for git practices
 This repo is for my git practices on git course.
 One more edit in git hub
+Thanks